 Where you’ll find her: At the Museum Resource Center located at Fort Raleigh National Historic Site

-Other national parks she’s worked at: Vicksburg National Military Park
+Other national parks you’ve worked at: Vicksburg National Military Park

 What exactly is the Museum Resource Center?